Robin Murray (economist): Fordism and Post-Fordism

-The Social Economy
+The social economy

-The incorporation of a strong civil society with public and private initiatives was key to Murray's vision of an environmentally and socially-sustainable world derived from post-Fordist principles.
-The term that he preferred was the social economy; not a separate ‘third sector’, but a shared space existing at the intersection of state, household, market and ‘the grant economy’, whose defining feature is the provision of services driven by the imperative of social values rather than financial accumulation.
-Murray's social economy was populated not by passive consumers but active users, or ‘prosumers’.
+The term that Murray preferred was the social economy; not a separate third sector, but the provision of services driven by the imperative of social values rather than financial accumulation.
+His social economy of active users, or "prosumers".
 He developed this vision through existing case studies, drawing on his work with cooperatives and environmental advocacy groups, healthcare coalitions and social entrepreneurs.
-Equipped with the coordination capabilities offered by ICT, communities, municipalities and nation states could thus build links, reign in global corporate power and design a flexible polity rooted in what Murray profoundly believed to be the creative power of all human beings.